Richard Vogt (aircraft designer)

-Richard Vogt (19 December 1894 – January 1979) was a military German aircraft designer who was known for his original airframes, including the asymmetrical BV 141 during World War II.
+Richard Vogt (19 December 1894 – January 1979) was a German-American military aircraft designer who was known for his original airframes, including the asymmetrical BV 141 during World War II.
 After the war, he moved to the United States as part of Operation Paperclip, where he worked on American military aircraft design.

 Early life

 Richard Vogt was born in Schwäbisch Gmünd, a town in the Kingdom of Württemberg, which at that time was a constituent state of the German Empire.
 He was the seventh child of twelve siblings.

 He was admitted to a school of universal literacy education in Stuttgart-Cannstatt.
 When he was a student at the school, he had an opportunity get to know Ernst Heinkel.
 In 1912, when he was 18 years old, Vogt built his first aeroplane.
 With the help of a friend and under the eye of Heinkel, he attempted unsuccessfully to fly it just outside Mutlangen, a neighboring town to Schwäbisch Gmünd.